im-devendhar/CI-CD-pipeline-using-Git-Jenkins-Docker-and-Ansible/README.md

 ansible-playbook -i inventory deploy.yml
 ```

-Ansible should connect successfully to your EC2 instance using the copied `Dev.pem`.
+Ansible should connect successfully to your EC2 instance using the copied `prod.pem`.

 ---